Aspiring Leaders Forum

 Bachelor of Business

-I am beyond grateful that I got an opportunity to participate in such an incredible forum and I truly believe attending ALF has been a great compliment to completing my studies in management at University of Waikato.
+I am beyond grateful that I got an opportunity to participate in such an incredible forum and I truly believe attending the Aspiring Leaders Forum (ALF) has been a great compliment to completing my studies in management at University of Waikato.

 It’s very hard to describe exactly what it felt like to be at the forum and how to describe the forum itself.
 It wasn’t your typical leadership instruction, nor was it what myself, or anyone who had not previously attended ALF was expecting, but it was indescribably amazing.
 So much was packed into each day, which makes it feel like I gained a years’ worth of knowledge in just a few days.